FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/issuer.png" alt="The Edit Tenant page where the issuer field is set." class="img-fluid" figure=false %}

 The second attribute is the HMAC signing key that is used to encode the token.
-Navigate to "Settings -> Key Master" from the left navigation bar.
+Navigate to "Settings" and then "Key Master" from the left navigation bar.
 Then click on the "View" button that corresponds to the `Default Signing Key`.
 From here, "click to reveal" the key and copy it to a safe location.
 We will need this value to successfully decode the token in our application.